 By looking at past data, machine learning identifies the key factors that made previous customers churn and indicates which of your current clients fit the profile of a discontent customer.
 This way, you can easily identify at-risk customers and proactively save an account by offering personalized experiences.
 And with each customer you keep, you reduce costs and grow your profit.

 A recent McKinsey study found that a dozen European banks are replacing statistical modeling techniques with machine learning, and are increasing customer satisfaction scores and customer lifetime value.
-Another study, conducted by Aberdeen Group, reveals that sales organizations that use predictive analytics retain 27% more of their customers.

 The big question: Are machines going to replace humans?